anoma/nspec/docs/arch/node/engines/local_time_series_storage_messages.juvix.md

 ???+ quote "Arguments"

     `query`
-    : The query that finds the requested time series data in the DB.
+    : The query to find the requested time series data in the DB.

 ### `GetDataTSStorageDBResponse`